-The $4.8 Trillion Pressure on Ecommerce Sellers
+The a controlled budget Trillion Pressure on Ecommerce Sellers

 Adobe Firefly: Enterprise Power With Tradeoffs

 Adobe Firefly represents the generative AI evolution of a company that has dominated creative software for decades.
 Integrated into Adobe's ecosystem—including Photoshop and Express—Firefly excels at creating conceptually rich imagery and sophisticated background replacements.
 For major players like Calvin Klein or Wayfair managing massive product catalogs, this integration provides workflow continuity.
 However, Firefly's strength lies in creative exploration rather than batch ecommerce production.
-The learning curve remains steep for those unfamiliar with Adobe interfaces, and pricing starts at $4.99 monthly for Firefly standalone, scaling quickly for Creative Cloud subscribers who need full access.
+The learning curve remains steep for those unfamiliar with Adobe interfaces, and pricing starts at a controlled budget monthly for Firefly standalone, scaling quickly for Creative Cloud subscribers who need full access.
 Ecommerce operators requiring consistent, high-volume background removal and shadow generation often find themselves needing additional plugins or manual adjustments.

 Canva: Accessible Design With AI Limitations